rust-lang-ru/book/rustbook-ru/src/ch21-06-graceful-shutdown-and-cleanup.md

 `join` can consume the thread.
 We saw a way to do this in Listing 17-15: if the `Worker` holds an `Option<thread::JoinHandle<()>` instead, we can call the `take` method on the `Option` to move the value out of the `Some` variant and leave a `None` variant in its place.
-In other words, a `Worker` that is running will have a `Some` variant in `thread`, and when we want to clean up a worker, we’ll replace `Some` with `None` so the worker doesn’t have a thread to run.
+In other words, a `Worker` that is запщущен will have a `Some` variant in `thread`, and when we want to clean up a worker, we’ll replace `Some` with `None` so the worker doesn’t have a thread to run.